Intense rain across New York City and parts of the Northeast Friday could flood subways and roads – KION546

 “We urge New Yorkers to prepare for heavy rain and potential flooding throughout Friday and Saturday morning,” NYC Emergency Management Commissioner Zach Iscol said.
 “All New Yorkers need to exercise caution.
 If you must travel, consider using public transportation and allow for extra travel time, and if you must drive, do not enter flooded roadways.”

+About 1.19 inches of rain fell at John F. Kennedy International Airport in Queens over an hour early Friday, as of around 3:00 a.m., and rainfall was approaching 2 inches during a two-hour period, according to the weather service.

-The city’s Metropolitan Transportation Authority urged passengers to use caution while traveling.
+Meanwhile, New York’s Metropolitan Transportation Authority urged passengers to use caution while traveling, adding that service statuses are updated on its website.

-“We’re expecting heavy rain and possible flooding tonight and tomorrow, with especially heavy rainfall during the AM rush hour,” the MTA said in a post on X. “Give yourself extra time to travel.”
-Service statuses are updated on MTA’s website.
+“We’re expecting heavy rain and possible flooding tonight and tomorrow, with especially heavy rainfall during the AM rush hour,” the MTA said in a social media post.
+“Give yourself extra time to travel.”

 Even an inch of rain could cause flooding in some parts of the region that are still saturated from last weekend’s storm.